dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 Such a sequence aids the verifier in establishing a desired conclusion.
 But the sequence must begin and end with (semicolon-terminated) expressions.

-This error message is complaining that it sees an operating ending the sequence.
+This error message is complaining that it sees an operator ending the sequence.
-This may be because there is no following expression or that the parser does not recognize the material after the last operator as the ending expression.
+This may be because there is no following expression or that the parser does not recognize the material after the last operator as a legal ending expression.

 ## **Error: Ambiguous use of ==> and <==.
 Use parentheses to disambiguate.**